DixieKorley/DixieKorley.github.io/README.md

-# Dixie Korley - Software Engineer and Creator
+# Dixie Korley - Creator

 This is my personal website.